LeaVerou/lea.verou.me/2011/01/styling-children-based-on-their-number-with-css3/index.md

 ---
 title: "Styling elements based on sibling count"
 date: "2011-01-17"
 categories:
   - "replies"
   - "tips"
 tags:
-  - "css3"
+  - "css"
-  - "css3-selectors"
+  - "selectors"
 ---

 The [original idea belongs to André Luís](http://andr3.net/blog/post/142), but I think it could be improved to be much less verbose.